nocturnalfrog/log-notifier/README.md

 Example Usage
 -------------
-Receive notifications via `Notification Center` when new entries are added to `*.log` files in the `/path/to/log/folder/` folder:
+Receive notifications via `Notification Center` when new lines are added to any files corresponding to the `*.log` pattern in the specified folder:

     $ log-notifier /path/to/log/folder/

-Receive notifications via `Growl` when new entries are added to the `error.log` in the `/path/to/log/folder/` folder:
+Receive notifications via `Growl` when new lines are added to the `error.log` in the `/path/to/log/folder/` folder:

     $ log-notifier --growl --file-pattern "error.log" /path/to/log/folder/

-Receive notifications via `Growl` when new entries are added to  `*.log` files in any `/path/to/vhosts/*/log/` folder:
+Receive notifications via `Growl` when new lines are added to  `*.log` files in any `/path/to/vhosts/*/log/` folder:

     $ log-notifier --growl  /path/to/vhosts/*/log/